bakpakin/tiny-ecs/README.md

 ### Entities ###
 Entities are simply lua tables of data that gets processed by Systems.
-Entities should contain primarily data rather that code, as it is the Systems's job to do logic on data.
+Entities should contain primarily data rather than code, as it is the Systems's job to do logic on data.
 Henceforth, a key-value pair in an Entity will be referred to as a Component.